 Link an opt-in form to a message

-One of the ways to share an opt-in form is to link it to your Flexmail messages.
+One of the ways to share an opt-in form is to link it to your Flexmail messages and send it using an opt-in campaign.
 With Flexmail you can easily add an opt-in form to your messages through text, images and buttons.
 To do so, you will need to use the #opt-in# placeholder in those elements.
 That way you can provide your contacts with the option to subscribe to your messages.

-This article will walk you through a helpful example of linking an opt-in form in all of those three tools - the Drag & Drop Builder, the Wizard Template and the HTML Editor.
+This article will walk you through a helpful example of linking an opt-in form in all of those three tools - the Legacy builder, the Wizard Template and the HTML Editor.

 Attention

-When you send out a message with an opt-in form in it, all the contacts you send it to would be considered to be inactive in your Flexmail database.
-This means they will no longer receive messages from you unless they click on the subscription form and fill it out.
-Once your contacts submit the form their status in your Flexmail database will automatically be changed to active and they will be able to receive your messages again.
+When you send out a opt-in campaign, all the contacts you send it to would be considered to be inactive in your Flexmail database.
+This means they will no longer receive campaigns from you unless they click on the link to the opt-in form.
+Once your contacts clicks on the link their status in your Flexmail database will automatically be changed to active and they will be able to receive your messages again.

 You can drag and drop a text, an image or a button element onto an empty structure or a predefined structure that includes any of those elements onto the canvas.